 Messer says she ordered a high-end metal roof, but that's not what showed up in her yard.

-"We paid for PAC-CLAD, which is a completely different company."
+which is a completely different company."

 Messer demanded a refund.
 She received one, but the roofing material is still sitting in her yard.
 She's been stuck trying to repair the leaking roof and the mess it caused from a collapsed ceiling.